Environmental Engineering, Management & Policy

-Environmental Engineering graduate students focused in the environmental engineering, management and policy area participate in VCEMS, the Vanderbilt Center for Environmental Management.
+Graduate students in the environmental engineering, management and policy area participate in VCEMS, the Vanderbilt Center for Environmental Management.
 The Center is a Vanderbilt University system-wide initiative jointly led by the School of Engineering, the Owen Graduate School of Management, and the Law School.
 VCEMS activities are interdisciplinary and focus on environmental business, management and technology.

 An example of the new generation of environmental management and policy problems that will require innovative approaches is water stewardship.
-We are now living in an era of "post-stationarity," that is, a period when assumptions about stable environmental and ecosystem conditions are no longer valid.
-Consequently, for the rest of the century, the world is expected to face much higher levels of risk associated with water stressed regions, both in the form of access to clean water as well as exposure to severe floods and droughts.Environmental issues are arguably the most pressing problem of the 21st century.
+We are now living in an era when assumptions about prior environmental and ecosystem conditions are no longer valid.
+Consequently, the world is expected to face much higher levels of risk associated with water stressed regions, both in the form of access to clean water as well as exposure to severe floods and droughts.Environmental issues are arguably the most pressing problem of the 21st century.
 These problems stem from patterns of human interaction with the earth and its ecosystems, and from unsustainable use of natural resources.

 Ensuring sustainability of water resources requires intense interactions among leaders in the business, government and non-profit sector as they face enormous challenges when making expensive decisions about infrastructure investments that will need to last late into the twenty-first century.